Research and Writing Skills

 Full course description

 This skill training module aims at preparing students for the writing of their final thesis.
-During the first two sessions, students will formulate and reformulate their research questions and link them to appropriate methods and theories.
-At the same time, they start working on a draft version of their research proposal for the dissertation.
+During the first sessions, students will reformulate and reformulate their research questions and link them to appropriate methods and theories.
+At the same time, they start working on a draft version of their research proposal for the thesis.
 In week 3, students participate in a peer-review workshop, during which they critically evaluate each other’s research proposals and exchange in-depth feedback.
 At the end of the module, students hand in a research proposal.
-This research proposal will be assessed by the respective dissertation supervisor.
+This research proposal will be assessed by the respective thesis supervisor.

 Upon completion of this course, you will be able to:

 - formulate a research problem and feasible research question;